-The owner of the premises has regularly transgressed noise levels at the premises with Open Mic nights on Monday 8th April 2019 and Monday 29th April 2019 and other tate-night events since opening including a late event on Friday 24th March.
-The inclusion of alcohol being drunk on the premises until late evening Monday to Sunday will exacerbate this issue and make even more noise which is a further nuisance, particularly to our family and other families with children also living in very close proximity (one wear old at the b Well Street, and one under at the Well Street (the properties where the applicant), at under 10 year olds at the Well Street.
+The owner of the premises has regularly transgressed noise levels at the premises with Open Mic nights on Monday 8th April 2019 and Monday 29th April 2019 and other late-night events since opening including a late event on Friday 24th March.
+The inclusion of alcohol being drunk on the premises until late evening Monday to Sunday will exacerbate this issue and make even more noise which is a further nuisance, particularly to our family and other families with children also living in very close proximity (one gives old at good by Well Street, and one under at good Street (the properties good of the applicant), at under 10 year olds at good Well Street.